 CIHCSP Public Meeting #2 Photos

 Average Month Attendance

-The planning team would like to invite community input in reviewing and refining the CIHC planning alternatives.
+The planning team would like to invite community input in reviewing and refining the CIHCSP planning alternatives.

 Three Alternatives and Two Potential Alternatives

 The .pdf files below present three alternatives for the CIHCSP project site developed by the planning team.
 In addition, two potential alternatives have been developed, pending acquisition of additional properties.
 The alternatives will be presented at Public Meeting Number 2.
 A brief explanation of the main elements of each alternatives is also provided below.
 If you would like to provide comments on the alternatives, please email them to the planning team no later than June 17 at the following email address: CIHC@parks.ca.gov